First Mexican Republic: Science

 Manuel de Mier y Terán, who led a scientific expedition to Texas lasting from 1827 to 1831.

-In April 1833, president Valentin Gomez Farias founded a National Institute of Geography and Statistics.
+In April 1833, president Valentín Gómez Farías founded a National Institute of Geography and Statistics.
 A national museum was established in 1825 and reorganized in 1831 with a library on natural history, archaeology and history.
 A law was also passed in 1829 forbidding the exportation of Mexican antiquities.

 The botanist Juan José Martínez de Lexarza collaborated with the priest and naturalist Pablo de La Llave from 1824 to 1825 in classifying and cataloging various species of Mexican plants, their work being published as Novorum Vegetabilium descriptiones.

 In 1827, the Mexican government sent a scientific expedition to study and survey the border of Texas.
 The expedition was led by Manuel de Mier y Terán and among its scientific staff were Rafael Chovell and the Swiss naturalist Jean-Louis Berlandier.
 The latter two would collaborate through the following four years on a journal which included mineralogical, botanical, and zoological observations.
 A collection of samples was also gathered that contained more than two thousand plants.